agupta-git/cdp-data-pipeline/README.md

 ## Implementation
 **Prerequisites:**
 - A modern browser such as Google Chrome and Firefox.
-- An existing CDP environment and knowledge of its basic functions.
+- An existing CDP Public Cloud environment and knowledge of its basic functions.
 - Add data/member_profile.csv to your storage bucket.
 - Add data/covid-19-equity-metrics-data-dictionary.csv to your storage bucket.